-n = Number of compounding periods per year

-t = Number of years the investment lasts
+- n = Number of compounding periods per year - t = Number of years the investment lasts

-Let's look again at Taylor's situation:
+Let's look again at question 3 on the previous page:

 Taylor wants to invest her \$7,500 college fund at her bank.
-She has two investment options: a CD that compounds annually, or a statement savings account that compounds quarterly.
-Both are offering an APR of 3%.
-She won't need her college money for three more years.
+She decides to open a statement savings account, which compounds quarterly, instead of an annual certificate of deposit.
+This statement savings account will pay her a 3% APR.

-2. What are the...
+4. What are the...